 “Events” occur in Qualtrics (or other places) and cause an action to start.
-To create an event-based action, click Add Action, and select Event-Based.
+To create an event-based action, click Create an action, and select Event-Based.

 Many events can be used to start an action workflow.
 The selected event will determine what kinds of conditions can be applied to the action.
 You can use the search bar at the top of the window to easily search available events.
 The events available to you will depend on your license and project.
 See below for a brief explanation of each event type.

 Events Available Everywhere